tytydraco/yessleep/out/My_Last_Prompt.md

 I subscribed to the lower-priced plan and also used up those credits fast; becoming oddly addicted to asking the ai questions like “Where do I belong” and “What lies under the bed?.”
 Needing to feed my insatiable desire for more images; predicting the future or creating collaborations between master artists, I bought the unlimited plan.

 I shared this particular ai with friends and family.
-Some of them also became addicted, my brother in particular.
+Some of them also became addicted, including my brother.
 He was obsessed with asking the ai deep questions like; “What will the world be like in ten years,” or “What is the meaning of life?”
 As suited to his mischievous personality, his questions became dark fast.
 He would ask “How will Cincinnati look after a nuclear war” or “Recreate visually the mind palace of a serial killer.
 Super realistic, 8k, hyperdetailed, volumetric light.”

 I will not even describe some of the images his sick mind requested, it was like something was changing inside of him.